 These are the guys (D.C. aka Detective Comics) that started it all.
 After the first Detective Comics issue back in 1937, they created and launched the first appearance of the Batman a short 27 issues later (May 1939).
 This was less than a year after the same publisher launched Superman in Action Comics #1 June 1938.
 And there you have it, the beginning of a cultural phenomena.

-Found a #42 as well, let’s call that the third coolest post-Robin cover.
-Then a #51, now I’m going for a run!
+I was fortunate to find a #42 as well, let’s call that the third coolest post-Robin cover.
+Then a #56… can I afford to go for a run?

-Other Detective’s in the collection for the motorcycle and football covers.
+Other Detective’s that have passed through my hands include ones for the motorcycle and football covers.